What is the Runnable Interface in Java?Runnable Interface in Java: Implementation, Steps & Errors

 7. Handling Exceptions in the run() Method

-Problem: Exceptions thrown within the run() method may not be handled properly, potentially causing the thread to terminate unexpectedly.
-Since the run() method is executed asynchronously, uncaught exceptions in it will terminate the thread without propagating the exception back to the caller.
+Exceptions thrown within the run() method can cause the thread to terminate unexpectedly, as they are not propagated back to the caller.
+Since the run() method is executed asynchronously, uncaught exceptions within it will terminate the thread without any feedback or recovery.
+This can lead to silent failures and make debugging difficult.

 For example: